-You will be sent an appointment to come to the hospital to have your injection.
-Expect to be in the hospital for 3-4 hours, although often you may be able to go home more quickly than this.
+You will be sent an appointment to come and have your procedure as a day case.
+Expect to be in the hospital for 3-4 hours, although often you will be discharged more quickly than this.
 You will be asked to change into a hospital gown.

 Your neck will be cleaned with antiseptic solution.
-The injections are done under X-Ray guidance.
-Local anaesthetic will be injected to numb the skin which can sting.
-A fine needle is then introduced into your neck down to the nerve to be blocked and more anaesthetic will be introduced around it.

-The needle is attached to the radio frequency machine via an electric cable.
+The procedure is done under X-Ray guidance.
+Local anaesthetic will be injected to numb the skin which will sting.
+A needle is then introduced into your neck down to the nerve to Version 1 Author Elaine Robinson New Hall Hospital Review Date 2022 be blocked and more anaesthetic will be introduced around it.
+The needle is attached to the radiofrequency machine via an electric cable.
 The Consultant will check that the needle is in the right place by sending a small electrical signal down the needle.
 You may feel some local buzzing or tingling.
-The muscle in your neck that is supplied by the nerve may also twitch.
+The muscle in the neck that is supplied by the nerve may also twitch.
 This is often a good indicator that the needle is in the right place.
-The tip of the needle is then heated using the radio frequency waves.
+The tip of the needle is then heated using the radiofrequency waves.
 This deliberately damages the nerve to stop it carrying a pain signal.
-The same procedure is done to several levels in your neck, usually in the same place as you had your medial branch block procedure.
+The same procedure is done to several levels in the neck, usually in the same place as you had your medial branch block procedure.
 This can be done on one side, or both sides, depending on your symptoms.
 The whole procedure takes on average 20-40 minutes, depending on how many levels you have treated.